-What are the first signs of Alzheimer's disease?
+What are the first signs of dementia?

-The first symptoms of Alzheimer's vary from person to person.
-Memory problems are typically one of the first signs of cognitive impairment related to Alzheimer's disease.
+The first symptoms of Alzheimer's disease or another dementia vary from person to person.
+Memory problems are typically one of the first signs of cognitive impairment.

-The decline in non-memory aspects of cognition, such as word-finding, vision/spatial issues, and impaired reasoning or judgment, may also signal the very early stages of Alzheimer's.

-Alzheimer's disease progresses in several stages: mild (or early stage), moderate (or middle stage), and severe (or late stage).
+The decline in non-memory aspects of cognition, such as word-finding, vision/spatial issues, and impaired reasoning or judgment, may also signal the very early stages of dementia.
+The disease progresses in several stages: mild (or early stage), moderate (or middle stage), and severe (or late stage).